: Courtesy of Oregon Wine Board

 From local cheese and charcuterie to seasonal pasta and tasting menus, there’s nothing quite like a bottle of Oregon wine paired with your favorite foods.
 You’ll find many places to enjoy unique wine-pairing experiences in Oregon.
 Most tasting rooms offer opportunities for noshing, but many Oregon restaurants and wine bars also offer exceptional wine selections.
 Top spots for wine-paired dinners in Portland include Arden Restaurant, OK Omens, L’Orange and Heavenly Creatures

 In the North Willamette Valley — southeast of Portland — you can relish the newly renovated dining space and extensive wine lists at JORY at The Allison Inn & Spa and romantic meals at The Painted Lady Restaurant in Newberg.
-Or head to McMinnville for exquisite pairings at Humble Spirit, La Rambla and Pinch
+Or make reservations in McMinnville for exquisite pairings at Grounded Table or La Rambla.

 There’s no shortage of wine-centric restaurants in Southern Oregon, too.
 Try fresh pasta Gogi’s Restaurant in Jacksonville and fine dining at Ashland’s popular Alchemy Restaurant and Bar.